machuchesteven/fyp/ReadME.md

 4. Start the number plate inspection module: `python main.py`

+## Usage Manual
+usage instructions for normal users and admins are as follows

+## For Normal Users
+### Installation

+1. Go to the [The Website](127.0.0.1/3000) and click Download App button in the hero section
+2. Download and install the app on your mobile device.
+3. Launch the app to begin using it.

+### Reporting a Violation

+1. Open the Helmet Inspection System app on your mobile device
+2. Tap on the "capture a picture" tab in the home screen.
+3. Allow the app to access your device's camera and microphone when prompted.
+4. Position your device to capture a clear picture of the motorcycle violating helmet with number plate.
+5. Tap the camera button to take a picture.
+You can retake the picture you wish by clicking the "Retry" Button
+6. Add a description or any relevant details regarding the violation in the provided text field.
+7. Tap the "Submit" button to submit the report.

+### Inspecting Submitted Motorcycles

+1. Open your preferred web browser and go to [Helmet Inspection System website]()
+2. Navigate to the "Inspect" tab on the website.
+3. Enter the license plate number of the motorcycle you want to inspect
+4. Click on the "Inspect" button to initiate the inspection process.
+5. The system will provide information about the submitted violation, including images and additional details if available.

+## Helmet Inspection System - Admin Guide

+Welcome, administrator!
+This guide provides instructions on how to access and utilize the administrative features of the Helmet Inspection System.

+## Admin Login

+1. Open your preferred web browser and go to the [Helmet Inspection System website](website-url).
+2. Navigate to the "Admin Login" page.
+3. Enter your administrator credentials (username and password) in the provided fields.
+4. Click on the "Login" button to authenticate and access the admin dashboard.

+## Admin Dashboard

+Once you have successfully logged in as an administrator, you will have access to the admin dashboard.

+### Reports Tab

+1. Click on the "Reports" tab in the admin dashboard.
+2. You will see a list of reported violations.
+3. You can view the details of each report, including the images and descriptions submitted by users.

+### Tickets Tab

+1. Navigate to the "Tickets" tab in the admin dashboard.
+2. Here, you can manage and track the tickets assigned to your team.
+3. View and update ticket statuses, add comments, and assign tickets to specific team members.

+### Generating PDF Reports

+1. From the main dashboard page, click on the "Generate PDF Report" button.
+2. Select the desired parameters, such as the date range or specific incident types.
+3. Click on the "Generate Report" button to create a PDF report summarizing the selected incidents.
+4. The PDF report will be generated and made available for download or printing.

+Please note that the available features and options may vary depending on the configuration and permissions set for the administrator account.

+If you encounter any issues or need additional support, please reach out to the system administrator or contact our support team at [support-email@example.com](mailto:support-email@example.com).

+Enjoy managing the Helmet Inspection System as an administrator!

 ## Contributing

 If you'd like to contribute to the project, please read the CONTRIBUTING.md file (if present) to understand the guidelines for contributing.
 We welcome contributions, bug reports, and feature requests.